 In a two-day meeting in September, both the objectives for the following year and the budget are finalized by department heads.

-Budget compliance is verified during the year.
+Just like our reviews of the goal achievement status, budget compliance is verified during the year.

+Sales are also carefully planned and consolidated at the top level.
 In addition, we regularly collect financial figures which are used to operationally guide the company.
 The most important figures are reconciled, evaluated and analyzed for deviations from the planned system on a monthly basis by management and controlling division.
 This is a requisite for the management to identify trends and developments and, when necessary, guide measures to offset adverse developments and reinforce positive trends.